tayganr/lakehouse/modules/module02a.md

 ## :loudspeaker: Introduction

-In this module, we will setup a Synapse Pipeline to incrementally copy data from an OLTP source (Azure SQL Database), referencing a high watermark value to isolate changes.
-The data will be copied to the raw layer of our Azure Data Lake Storage Gen2 account.
+In this module, we will setup a Synapse Pipeline to incrementally copy customer orders data from an OLTP source (Azure SQL Database), to the raw layer of a Data Lake (Azure Data Lake Storage Gen2), referencing a high watermark value to isolate changes.

 ```mermaid
 flowchart LR